07th-mod/ui-editing-scripts/README.md

 Once the build is complete, go to the 'Releases' page, and a new draft release should appear.
 You can check everything is OK before publishing the release, or just download the files without publishing the release.

+### Building `ui-compiler.exe` using Github Actions

+To build just the `ui-compiler.exe` using Github Actions (on Github's server), push any tag to the repository.

 ----

-## Usage instructions when preparing for a new episode
+## New Episode Preperation Instructions

-The following information is only used when generating a new episode.
+The following information is only used when adding support for a new episode.

 Please look through the detailed documentation, especially if you're working on a new chapter, new language, or using UABE - this file does not contain information on those topics.